liferay/apioarchitect.wedeploy.io/content/docs/reference/exception-mapper.md

 }
 ```

-Now, everytime one of your [actions](/docs/reference/actions.html) throw a `NoSuchModelException` APIO Architect will convert your exception using the converter and it will return a response nicely formatted.
+Now, everytime one of your [actions](/docs/reference/actions.html) throw a `NoSuchModelException` APIO Architect will convert your exception using the previously built mapper and will return a nicely formatted response:

 ```json json
 {